accurrently/evnrg/README.rst

 -------

 Initially written by Alex Campbell as part of a master's of science thesis project at the University of California, Davis `Energy Graduate Group`_.
-This projet falls under the auspices of the UC Davis `Institute of Transportation Studies (ITS)`_ and the UC Davis `Plug-in Hybrid and Electric Vehicle Research Center`_.
+This project falls under the auspices of the UC Davis `Institute of Transportation Studies (ITS)`_ and the UC Davis `Plug-in Hybrid and Electric Vehicle Research Center`_.
 This project was funded by the `Office of Naval Research NEPTUNE`_ program.

 .. image:: https://github.com/accurrently/evnrg/raw/master/images/ITS-logo.jpg